Local cohomology tables of sequentially almost Cohen-Macaulay modules: introduction

-This paper consists of six sections.
-Section 1 is an introduction.
-Section 2 defines a table in series form, reviews some basic definitions on convex cones in a $\mathbb{Q}$-vector space, and some other basic propositions.
-Section 3 covers the concept of the dimension filtration introduced by Schenzel, and shows that to decompose the local cohomology table of an saCM module, it suffices to decompose the tables of a module of projective dimension at most 1; Section 4 shows how to decompose these tables.
-Section 5 introduces some propositions of the $\Gamma$-functor and prove that in order to decompose $H^{\bullet}(M)$, it suffices to decompose $H^{\bullet}(\Gamma(M))$ and $HS(\Gamma(M)/M)$ simultaneously.
+The structure of the paper is as follows.
+In Section \ref{section-notations}, we define a table in series form, review some basic definitions on convex cones in a $\mathbb{Q}$-vector space, and some other basic propositions.
+Section \ref{section-dimension filtration} covers the concept of the dimension filtration introduced by Schenzel, and shows that to decompose the local cohomology table of an saCM module, it suffices to decompose the tables of modules of projective dimension at most 1; Section \ref{section-pd<=1case} shows how to decompose these tables.
+In Section \ref{section-Gamma functor}, we introduce some properties of the $\Gamma$-functor and prove that in order to decompose $H^{\bullet}(M)$, it suffices to decompose $H^{\bullet}(\Gamma(M))$ and $HS(\Gamma(M)/M)$ simultaneously.
 Note that if the module has dimension 3, then we reduce to the case where the ring has dimension 3; in this case the projective dimension of $\Gamma(M)$ is at most 1.
-Finally in Section 6, we find conditions under which we can decompose $H^{\bullet}(\Gamma(M))$ and $HS(\Gamma(M)/M)$ simultaneously.
+Finally in Section \ref{section-decomposition dim3}, we find conditions under which we can decompose $H^{\bullet}(\Gamma(M))$ and $HS(\Gamma(M)/M)$ simultaneously.